Anabah Surgical and Paediatric Centre

 Background

-Over the past forty years Afghanistan has been ravaged by conflict, causing high numbers of civilian casualties; many of whom are killed or injured by explosive devices and landmines.
+Over the past 40 years Afghanistan has been ravaged by conflict, causing high numbers of civilian casualties; many of whom are killed or injured by explosive devices and landmines.
 Despite increasing clearance activities, Afghanistan remains one of the world’s most heavily land-mined nations.
-Many of the southern and central provinces experience fighting and violence on a daily basis.
-The resulting instability has forced many to abandon their livelihoods and flee, in search of safety.

 EMERGENCY’s Surgical and Paediatric Centre in Anabah is funded by the European Union